How Do You Make a Small Business More Profitable Without Raising Prices?

 You don’t have to work through all four of these areas at once.

-The most practical approach is to pick one item from each lever: one cost to cut, one product to bundle, one retention touchpoint to add, and one process to standardise.
+Pick one item from each lever: one cost to cut, one product to bundle, one retention touchpoint to add, and one process to standardise.
 Run those four changes for 90 days.
 Measure your gross margin percentage and your revenue per customer before and after.

 Share This Article